des4maisons/til/thoughts/random.md

+- Just because other people have a lot of context on an issue,  don't shy away from the issue and assume that you can't understand it.
+Sometimes the issue ends up being simpler than you (or the others) imagined.
 - I took a thought -- "yay my new earbuds arrived" -- and turned it into 3 great
     things: "Yay!
 Eric is here! he brought my new earbuds - the ones I ordered using the gift card that those people gave me."
 I became a lot